2raymoori/Doc_Collabo/ReadMe.md

 1. NodeJs Version 16 atleast
 2. npm Version 8 atleast

-execute npm install in the applicaation root folder (/doccolarbo) execute npm install in the client folder for the React UI Dependencies (/doccolabo/client)
+execute npm install in the applicaation root folder (/Doc_Collabo) execute npm install in the client folder for the React UI Dependencies (/Doc_Collabo/client) Then in the app root file, execute npm run dev

 # Applicaiton main Artecthure